 - feel excitement about attending the event in the first place

 Different formats will be better along some of these dimensions, and worse along others.
-Note for example that using the Lecture format with an excellent, well-known, and inspiring speaker may do very well on the learn, fun, inspiration and excitement goals, will probably be bad along the other dimensions.
+Note for example that using the lecture format with an excellent, well-known, and inspiring speaker may do very well on the learn, fun, inspiration and excitement goals, but will probably be bad along the other dimensions.
 However, a more typical lecturer will be lucky to do well on even two of these dimensions.

 Here is my current list of alternative structured formats for bringing together groups of people together that don’t already know each other.
 Some of these I’ve witnessed first hand at events held by others, some I’ve used at my own events or invented, and still others I’ve heard about but never myself seen used.
 For each format, I list which of the above goals I believe it tends to promote, though the determination is rather subjective.
 Just search the list below for these words to find formats relevant to that goal: learn, improve, fun, familiarity, bonding, help, inspiration, actions, creation, excitement.